-"Deconstruction" as opposed to demolition, would include the dismantling and extracting of reusable/recyclable materials from buildings prior to the destruction/removal of the facility.
-The deconstruction of the 13 buildings would be carried out following LaRC's principles of P2, to include source reduction, recycling/reuse, treatment and proper disposal of wastes.
+The deconstruction of the 21 buildings would be carried out following LaRC's principles of P2, to include source reduction, recycling/reuse, treatment and proper disposal of wastes.
+"Deconstructing" the buildings, as opposed to demolition, would include the dismantling and extracting of reusable/recyclable materials prior to the destruction/removal of the facility.
 Materials extracted from the buildings such as concrete, steel structural elements and other metals would be recycled to the maximum extent possible.
 Maximizing recycling in order to reduce the quantity of materials disposed in the local landfill is one of LaRC's P2 goals.
-In addition, contractors would be required to follow applicable Best Management Practices to further reduce pollution.
+While there would be an increase in solid waste generated from deconstruction activities, this would be offset by eliminating the need for future maintenance on the facilities that could potentially result in pollution, such as painting, cleaning, and other general maintenance activities.
+Furthermore, contractors would be required to follow applicable Best Management Practices to further reduce pollution.
 As such, use of P2 practices would ensure that the implementation of the Proposed Action would have minimal impacts on the environment.

-Under the No-Action alternative, LaRC would not deconstruct the 13 buildings, and there would be no change in the levels of wastes or pollution generated at the Center.
+Under the No-Action alternative, LaRC would not deconstruct the 21 buildings, and there would be no change in the levels of wastes or pollution generated at the Center.